Nelson Bobb

-Nelson "Nitzy" Bobb (February 25, 1924 – December 8, 2003) was an American basketball player.
+Nelson S. "Nitzy" Bobb (February 25, 1924 – December 8, 2003) was an American basketball player.

+Early life

 Born and raised in Philadelphia, he played collegiately for hometown Temple University.

+NBA career

 He was selected by the Philadelphia Warriors in the 1949 BAA draft and the Syracuse Nationals in the 1949 NBL draft.

-He played for the Warriors (1949–53) in the NBA for 227 games.
+He played for the Warriors (1949–53) in the National Basketball Association (NBA) for 227 games.